-Scenerio A: Chemically Supports, Biologically Non-Support/3A
+Scenario A: Chemically Support and Biologically Nonsupport/3A

 Under this scenario, the AU is meeting water quality standards according to chemical criteria.
 However, the biological assessment indicates there is impairment or not enough information to make a confident decision (i.e., more data is needed).
-A few more questions need to be answered before deciding the appropriate method for the final assessment decision:
+Two more questions need to be answered before deciding on the appropriate method for the final assessment decision: